-Joep de Visser traces the history of Berlin’s cherry blossom trees back to a 1990 Japanese TV campaign…
+Joep de Visser traces the history of Berlin’s abundant cherry blossom trees…

 While hanami dates back to the 8th century in Japan, in later centuries the blossom from the Japanese cherry trees – Prunus serrulata – also known as called Sakura, became the tree that indicated if hanami should be organised.
 Nowadays there is even a blossom forecast that predicts how the blossom front will develop.